anoduck/hinode-testsite/content/timeline.md

 There should be a timeline below.

-jsonFile variables has to be referenced relatively.
+tlData variables has to be referenced relatively.
 This needs to change.

-TODO: Change to where jsonfile does not need to be relative.
+TODO: Change to where tlData does not need to be relative.

 ---

-{{< timelinejs blockId="timeline-element" jsonFile="../../timelinejs.json" >}}
+{{< timelinejs blockId="timeline-element" tlData="../../timelinejs.json" >}}

 ---